 With the Centers for Disease Control and Prevention (CDC) citing two million injuries and 32,000 fatalities every year due to car and truck accidents, the automotive industry is looking for solutions that might decrease accidents.
 Reducing human error might be one way to reach that goal, as many accidents are caused by driver behavior such as speeding or driving while intoxicated.

 The potential decrease in accidents and traffic jams and increased safety are among the possible benefits of self-driving trucks.
 These benefits are believed to stem from their ability to travel along optimal routes and avoid many of the delays that might typically come from human interaction.
-Please contact our truck accident attorney in Fort Lauderdale.
+Please contact our truck accident attorney Fort Lauderdale.

 Disadvantages of Self Driving Cars